bradhowes/Knob/README.md

 The above picture was taken from my [SoundFonts](https://github.com/bradhowes/SoundFonts) iOS app where the knobs control various audio effects settings.

+Included is a playground for playing with a knob.

 ## Configuration

 * `minimumValue` -- the lowest value that the control will report out.